Blog

 Mini-split systems require less upkeep than their ducted counterparts, though they still demand regular care.
 Filters, for instance, should be cleaned or swapped out every one to three months, a timeline influenced by how often the system runs and the quality of the air.
 It's also wise to inspect the refrigerant lines yearly for any leaks; even a minor one can gradually diminish the system's cooling power.
 Finally, both the indoor and outdoor coils should be cleaned annually to ensure optimal heat transfer.

-Beyond what homeowners can handle themselves, a yearly professional inspection is worth scheduling to catch anything that might turn into a bigger problem later.
+Beyond what homeowners can handle themselves, a yearly professional inspection, similar to the seasonal maintenance we recommend for central systems, is worth scheduling to catch anything that might turn into a bigger problem later.
+In Belton's climate, where cooling systems run nearly year round, filters can need changing on the shorter end of that range.

 Aesthetics and Design Options